newsuk/times-components-native/android-app/README.md

 2. update the version in android-app package.json and chnage the android build.gradle package version correspondingly
 3. Build lib `yarn android:build-lib`
 4. Copy newly built android bundle to andriod repo `cp android-app/xnative/src/main/assets/index.android.bundle ../../nu-projectd-times-smartphone-android/mobile/src/main/assets/index.android.bundle`
-5. before building, update the version in android-app/package.json to something that doesnt exist in nu-android, mobile/build.gradle change the version to match in the top level build.gradle add the local repo: `maven { url "../../times-components/android-app/repo"}`
+5. before building, update the version in android-app/package.json to something that doesnt exist in nu-android, mobile/build.gradle change the version to match in the top-level build.gradle add the local repo: `maven { url "../../times-components/android-app/repo"}`
 6. then using android studio build the app onto the device

 ### Upgrade Times Component in the Android app